Handout 2: Islam Fact Sheet

 - halal—lawful; literally "allowed by Allah;" permitted under Islamic law

 - Kaa'ba—the cube-shaped building in Mekka which houses relics of Muhammad; the place all Muslims face when they pray

 - Value of caring for those less fortunate than oneself

 - Value of social justice

 - Value of commitment to and acting on what one believes most important

-- Do not believe in the Trinity or divinity of Jesus, yet respect Jesus as an important prophet and teacher
+- Rejection of the Trinity and the divinity of Jesus, yet respect for Jesus as an important prophet and teacher